Multi-Purchase Behavior: Modeling, Estimation and Optimization: Experiments

-The performance of different algorithms is presented in Figure \ref{fig:e3tafenganalysis}.
-As discussed, the noisy binary search approach that uses heuristics does much worse in terms of solution quality as compared to binary search using an exact QUBO solver.
-Also, there is no significant improvement in solution quality as compared to the revenue-ordered heuristics for this dataset.
+Further, there is no significant improvement in solution quality using various algorithms compared to the simple revenue-ordered heuristic for this dataset.
 Due to the capacity constraint, the greedy algorithms \adxopt \ and \adxopttwo \ also run much faster (when compared to their performance in the unconstrained setting).
-The revenue-ordered algorithm has a constant time performance as it only needs to evaluate the first $\capconst$ revenue-ordered sets where $\capconst$ is the capacity constraint, irrespective of the total number of products.
-Overall, we conclude that the current shortlisted QUBO heuristics are not competitive for this constrained setting when compared to other approaches.
-Nonetheless, the binary search approach works well with exact computation at each comparison step.
-It also scales well in this product size regime.
-We will need newer heuristics to improve the run-time if the binary search approach needs to compete with other approaches (revenue-ordered, \adxopt{} or \adxopttwo{}) in larger product size regimes.
+The revenue-ordered heuristic has a constant time performance as it only needs to evaluate the first $\capconst$ revenue-ordered sets (where $\capconst$ is the capacity constraint), irrespective of the total number of products.
+Overall, we conclude that the current shortlisted QUBO heuristics (\appAddExp) are not competitive for the constrained setting when compared to other approaches.
+Nonetheless, the binary search approach with exact computation at each comparison step (\binsearch) works well.
+It also scales well in the studied product size regimes.
+We will need newer heuristics/strategies to improve the run-time in order to compete with the benchmark approaches (revenue-ordered, \adxopt{} or \adxopttwo{}) in larger product size regimes.